cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 https://gfycat.com/rewardingflamboyantatlanticspadefish

 2.0 June 2/21
-Got rid of selecting champion, focuses exclusively on finding the correct passive
+-Got rid of selecting champion, focuses exclusively on finding the correct passive
 2.1 June 6/12
 -Updated GUI to show base delay between searches
 -Changed adjustable delay resolution to 25ms instead of 50ms, up to 200ms
--fixed the visual issue where the passive is double click
+-Fixed the visual issue where the passive is double click
 2.2 June 7/21
 -Fixed bug where changing passives before changing resolution would not switch image search to new resolution June 10/21